Last updated: 22 March 2014, 10:41 UTC

 Legal uncertainties in the United Kingdom

-It is unclear whether the procedures described above are lawful within the United Kingdom.
 UK law relating to modification of the female genitalia is contained in the Female Genital Mutilation Act 2003 (for Scotland, an Act of the same name dated 2005).
-At first sight the position appears to be straightforward.
+Until March 2014 the position appeared to be relatively straightforward, prohibiting (for example) cosmetic labiaplasty.
 Apart from certain closely-defined exceptions relevant only to doctors, midwives and those training to become doctors or midwives "a person is guilty of an offence if he excises, infibulates or otherwise mutilates the whole or any part of a girl’s labia majora, labia minora or clitoris."
-The wording of the exception appears intended [a] to avoid ambiguity regarding episiotomy and [b] to allow for professional opening and re-closure of a pre-existing infibulation at childbirth.
-No case law appears yet to exist to clarify several resulting uncertainties regarding female circumcision as opposed to female genital mutilation.
+The wording of the exception at first sight appears intended [a] to avoid ambiguity regarding episiotomy and [b] to allow for professional opening and re-closure of a pre-existing infibulation at childbirth.
+The latter assumption now seems to be in doubt.
+When, in March 2014, the UK’s first prosecution for FGM was announced

-Both doctors and patients residing in other jurisdictions should check the local legal situation before engaging in any of the procedures described above.
+Both doctors and patients should continue checking the latest legal situation before engaging in any of the procedures described above.

 To return to the previous page that you were viewing, please use the BACK button of your browser.
 Alternatively, click on a link in the text above or choose another topic from the navigation panel below.